Throwback Entertainment: History

 In February 2011, WeGo Interactive Co., Ltd., located in Seoul, Korea, purchased the Re-Volt franchise from Throwback Entertainment.

+In June 2012, Throwback Entertainment launched Double Clutch, an automotive lifestyle site.

+In February 2013, Throwback Entertainment launched Sportsgoer, an app for the iPhone that combines schedule data for professional sports.

 On May 6, 2015, during Microsoft's IGNITE conference, it was announced that Gladiator: Sword of Vengeance will be made available on Xbox One and the Windows stores.
 On December 29, 2015, Throwback released TrickStyle on GOG.com.